12-crypto/To-do-list/README.md

-# work-to-do-list
+# TO DO LIST APP
-HTML , Bootstrap &amp; Javascript
+BUILT BY USING - HTML , Bootstrap &amp; Javascript

+A to-do list app built with vanillaJS that handles entry, searching and deletion of tasks.
+The tasks are also stored locally in the browser so one can visit them later.
+The project highly depends on DOM manipulation methods.
+The design is original and built from scratch by me.